Contractors, Unions Split Over Proposed New Apprenticeship Rule

 Bellaman also noted that ABC has been heavily involved in worker education and training.
 ABC member firms spent $1.6 billion in education and training programs, which had more than 980,000 attendees last year.

-But at least two other contractor groups support the construction exemption.
+But at least three other contractor groups support the construction exemption.
 National Electrical Contractors Association CEO David Long said in a statement, "Given the high concentration of time-tested registered apprenticeship programs in the construction industry, there is no need to create a parallel program that would detract from our nearly 80 years of experience as the industry's gold standard."

 And the Sheet Metal & Air Conditioning Contractors' National Association also was pleased to see the construction exemption included in the proposal, CEO Vincent Sandusky said in an interview.
 He said SMACNA also would like to see the exemption made permanent.